 Both Prozac and Zoloft can react poorly with other prescription medications, over-the-counter drugs, and homeopathic remedies.

-If you are taking Prozac or Zoloft—or would like to begin— talk to your doctor about all of the substances you take.
-Do not take an SSRI medication if you are taking:
+If you are taking Prozac or Zoloft—or would like to begin— talk to your doctor about all of the medications you take.
+Do not take an SSRI without discussing with your doctor if you are taking:

 - Monoamine oxidase inhibitors (MAOIs)